signalfx/observability-bootcamp/docs/tml/lab-otel-apm.md

 The Kubernetes manifests are located in the `k8s` folder.
 Add the service version by configuring the OTEL ressources attribute [Splunk distribution of OpenTelemetry Python - Advanced Configuration](https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md#trace-configuration)

 The customer profile and the file name can be variable for each execution.
-Create attribute and assign it to your current span thanks to [OTEL python](https://opentelemetry-python.readthedocs.io/en/stable/faq-and-cookbook.html).
+Create attributes and assign them to your current span thanks to [OTEL python](https://opentelemetry-python.readthedocs.io/en/stable/faq-and-cookbook.html).
 You can use random function to generate the customer profile (red, blue, green).

+Note 1 : Don't use temporary variable to retrieve the current span.
+Use the trace directly.

-Don't forget to import modules.
+Note 2 : Don't forget to import modules.

 Rebuild the container images for the private registry: